IVA Pros and Cons - Advantages & Disadvantages of Individual Voluntary Arrangements

 Real example: David owed £18,000 to Barclaycard (19.9% APR), MBNA (21.9%), and a Lloyds overdraft.
 His debt was growing by £320/month in interest.
 After IVA approval, it stopped entirely.

-Unlike minimum payments that can take 20+ years, an IVA has a fixed end date.
-Any remaining debt after 60 monthly payments is legally written off under the arrangement terms.
+Unlike minimum card payments that can take many years, an IVA has an expected end date.
+Any qualifying remaining debt is written off only if the arrangement is approved and completed.

 4. Single Affordable Monthly Payment